project-imprimis/libprimis/doc/engine.md

 `refract` modifies the refractive behaviors of materials that are within alpha material.
-Refraction is the distortion of rays or light traveling through a material due to the change in the speed in light at material boundaries, and is handled in Imprimis via screenspace effects.
+Refraction is the distortion of rays or light traveling through a material due to the change in the speed in light at material boundaries, and is handled in Libprimis via screenspace effects.
 The intensity of the refraction is handled by the `scale` parameter and the color of the refraction is controlled by the `R G B` parameters; `1 1 1` is the default white color.